 The Association for Contemplative Mind in Higher Education (ACMHE) is a multidisciplinary academic association with a membership of educators, administrators, staff, students, researchers and other professionals committed to the transformation of higher education through the recovery and development of the contemplative dimensions of teaching, learning and knowing.

 ACMHE Membership Benefits

 - Syllabus archive.
 Offering examples of syllabi for courses that incorporate contemplative approaches, the syllabus archive is updated on an ongoing basis and is open for member submissions.

 - Podcast series.
-Full episodes of this new biweekly podcast series, offering lectures and conversations on contemplative practices and perspectives in higher education, are available only to ACMHE members.
+Full episodes of the podcast series, offering lectures and conversations on contemplative practices and perspectives in higher education, are available only to ACMHE members.